Effects of Heroin Use: Short-Term, Long-Term, Side Effects, and Treatment

 Heroin is the name for a modified version of morphine that is a very addictive and illegal opioid drug.

 The drug is available on the illicit market in a number of different varieties, with purer product tending to occur in white powder form.
-White powder doesn’t always equate with pure, however, as heroin can be mixed with other white substances such as sugars, powdered milk, starches, and quinine–the latter a bitter compound that has fever-reducing and pain-relieving properties.
+White powder doesn’t always signify purity, however, as heroin can be mixed with other white substances such as sugars, powdered milk, starches, and quinine—the latter a bitter compound that has fever-reducing and pain-relieving properties.
 These adulterated powdered products will appear more yellowish or brownish, on average.
-Another commonly distributed version – known as black tar heroin – appears as a black, sticky substance.
+Another commonly distributed version—known as black tar heroin—appears as a black, sticky substance.

 Heroin may be smoked, snorted, or injected.
-Regardless of the type of use, heroin acts quickly in the body to elicit its dramatic results.
+Regardless of the type of heroin used, the drug acts quickly in the body to elicit its dramatic results.

 In short, heroin is very harmful.
-The speed and intense effects of the substance are main contributors to its harmful nature.
-They are also factors that lead to the addictive nature of heroin.
-Continued use of heroin can bring devastation to both physical and mental health, and is likely to culminate in a number of social and legal ramifications for the user.
+The speed and intense effects of the substance are the main contributors to its harmful nature.
+They are also factors that lead to the addictiveness of heroin.
+Continued use of heroin can cause devastation to both physical and mental health, and it is likely to culminate in a number of social and legal ramifications for the user.

-This addictive nature of this substance is reinforced by its abilities in creating intensely pleasurable feelings.
+The addictive nature of this substance is reinforced by its ability to create intensely pleasurable feelings.
 Heroin accomplishes this by binding to opioid receptors in the body.
 Once the chemical interaction has taken place, the affected nerve cells are prompted to release a neurotransmitter called dopamine.
-Dopamine is a special molecule–and important in mediating feelings of pleasure that are rewarding to the user.
-It’s these sensations of reward that can kickstart and later reinforce a growing addiction, as the user continually seeks to repeat the behavior – in this case, heroin use – that lead to them in the first place.
+Dopamine is a special molecule which is important in mediating feelings of pleasure that are rewarding to the user.
+It’s these sensations of reward that can kickstart and later reinforce a growing addiction, as the user continually seeks to repeat the behavior—in this case, heroin use—that lead to them feeling good.

-The short-term effects will deviate slightly based on the method of delivery into the system, but the most common immediate analgesic (pain-relieving) and central nervous system depressant effects are:
+The short-term effects of heroin will vary slightly based on the method of delivery into the system, but the most common immediate analgesic (pain-relieving) and central nervous system depressant effects of heroin are: